Priyadharshini-R123/Zero-Shot-and-Few-Shot-Data-Extraction/README.md

-# Zero-Shot and Few-Shot Data Extraction using Google Gemini
+# Zero-Shot and Few-Shot Data Extraction

 ## Description
 This project uses Google's Gemini LLM to convert unstructured text into structured JSON data using Zero-Shot and Few-Shot Prompting techniques.